|

 The State Office Building Kimball was originally installed 1928 in Juneau's Coliseum Theatre.
 It was later moved to the 20th Century Theatre in 1939-1940.

-The organ is still used frequently.
-In the Summer of 2000, J. Allan MacKinnon and several guest artists presented a series of Friday noontime concerts featuring classical and popular music.
-Occasionally other organists and visiting musicians from the cruise lines provide music on a short notice basis.
+Over the years, J. Allan MacKinnon and guest artists have presented Friday noontime concerts featuring classical and popular music.
+Organists and visiting musicians from the cruise lines also provide music on a short notice basis.

 Pipework.
 Photo courtesy Terry Robson, 2002